North Northumberland Football League

 The North Northumberland Football League is a football competition based in England.

-When it had two divisions, the highest (Division One) sat at level 14 of the English football league system and was a feeder to the Northern Alliance.
+When it had two divisions, the highest (Division One) was a feeder to the Northern Alliance.
 The league consisted of teams from between the rivers Tweed and Wansbeck.

 Member teams compete in the Northumberland FA Minor Cup as well as six cup competitions run by the league: the Bilclough Cup, the Sanderson Cup, the Anderson Cup, the Runciman Cup and the Robson Cup, as well as the sixth one.